OtterCode/population-sim/README.md

 > An Efficient, Fast, Large-Scale Population Simulator

 PopSim uses deterministic statistical methods to allow you to simulate arbitrarily large or small populations.
-At the moment it simulates a static birth and death rate.
+At the moment it simulates static birth and death rate curves.
 In the future it will allow you to add a timeline of events to simulate changes in birth/death rate, environmental carrying capacity, immigration, and catastrophic events.